Easiest Instrument to Play & Best to Learn On

-Although there are generally three basic types of Harmonicas – Diatonic, Chromatic and Tremolo – most beginners use a diatonic one.
+Although there are generally three basic types of Harmonicas – Diatonic, Chromatic and Tremolo – most beginners start with a diatonic one.

 - The most common harmonica is the compact Diatonic, and it’s fantastic for all styles of music from folk, to country, blues, and rock.
-It’s bluesy tone make it popular and it’s easiest to learn with the typical 10 hole instrument.
-It focuses on playing in one key and its recommended to begin with your harmonica in the key of C.
+It’s bluesy tone makes it popular to play and it’s easiest to learn with the typical 10 hole instrument.
+It focuses on playing in one key and its recommended when you’re starting to learn, to begin with your harmonica in the key of C.

-- Chromatic harmonicas often best for jazz and complex music, traditionally come with 8, 10, 12, 14 or 16 holes.
+- Chromatic harmonicas is often best for jazz and complex music.
+This musical instrument traditionally come with 8, 10, 12, 14 or 16 holes.
 They have a side button for producing semitones and can play every tone in every octave just like a piano.
 Usually, a 12 hole in the key of C is recommended for the first time buyer of a chromatic harmonica.
 It has 3-octave ranges with 48 tones and is pretty easy to grasp and play.